In an article over at Writer’s Digest, the author explained that ‘real’ dialogue doesn’t spell everything out.

 Here’s another example:

-Again, this is a tension packed scene – that Alicia is a stinker.
+Again, this is a tension-packed scene, clearly showing that Alicia is conniving.

-There are also other functions of dialogue like conveying underlying emotions, creating atmosphere, and driving the plot forward.
+There are also other functions of dialogue, such as conveying underlying emotions, creating atmosphere, and driving the plot forward.
 Using dialogue and narration allows you to paint vivid pictures.
 Your choice of words will give your characters and your story life.

 Source: